How to Stripe a Lawn

-I’ve said before how beautiful I think baseball fields look at night.
-There’s just nothing like the contrast of the bright, white chalk lines against the dark infield dirt…and those extremely cool lawn stripes.
+Baseball fields look amazing at night.
+There’s the contrast of the bright, white chalk lines against the dark infield dirt.
+But it's the extremely cool lawn stripes that really make a field pop under the lights.

-It might take some practice — and lots of time — before you’re skilled enough to create mowing masterpieces like these at some major league parks.
+It might take some practice before you’re skilled enough to create mowing masterpieces like those at some major league parks.
 But outfitting your lawn with a set of simple stripes isn’t that hard, and it’s good for your lawn, too.

-Atlanta Braves Field Director Ed Mangan and his staff are responsible for the beauty and health of Turner Field, which sports some very snappy stripes.
+Atlanta Braves Senior Field Director Ed Mangan and his staff are responsible for the beauty and health of the field at Truist Park.
 The real value in striping, says Mangan, is that it encourages healthy grass growth.
 Mowing in one direction too often can actually cause the taller grass to bend over and shield the grass below from the sun, which over time could kill it.
 Plus, you’ll get those ugly tire marks that eventually will become embedded in your lawn.

 So, vary your striping direction often, suggests Mangan, who adds that you also can get good striping results by using brooms, squeegees or even throwing down buckets of water.